GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_centrality.md

 width: 700px
 align: center
 ---
-Comparision of road network centrality for non flooded (left) and flooded (center) scenario during cyclone Idai in Mozambique.
-The area shown covers the coastal city of Beira in the lower left loacted at the mouth of Pungwe river.
+Comparison of road network centrality for non flooded (left) and flooded (center) scenario during cyclone Idai in Mozambique.
+The area shown covers the coastal city of Beira in the lower left located at the mouth of Pungwe river.
 The difference in betweenness centrality scores (right) hints at which roads became less and which became more important for reaching healthcare facilities.
 ```